Getting Started with 3D Printing

 • mass customization.

 The disabled community is neither large nor uniform.
 Every disabled individual is a unique amalgam of needs and desires.
 The market for assistive technology doesn’t have a “sweet spot”.
 Therefore, there’s no place to target your mass production process.
 This is a community that needs highly customized and personalized products.
-This is a market that absolutely requires mass customization.
+This is a market that requires mass customization.

 There is a new category of technology that is completely general-purpose.
-Nothing in the shape and structure of a 3D printer will give you a hint as to what it can or will create.
-The 3D printer itself doesn’t know, or care, whether the item that it will create next is in any way like the item it created last.
-In particular, unlike other machines and manufacturing methods, the 3D printing process is exceptional at producing something in this run that is “slightly different” from the thing that it just produced.
+Nothing in the shape and function of a 3D printer will give you a hint as to what it can or will create.
+The 3D printer itself doesn’t know, or care, whether the item that it will create next is in any way like the item it just created.
+Unlike other machines and manufacturing methods, the 3D-printing process is great at producing something in this run that is “slightly different” from the thing that it just produced.
+Iterating on a design in an effort to get the best fit, look, and function is a process of enhancement through small changes.

-Now combine that inherent characteristic of the 3D printing process with the fact that the printers themselves are cheap, easy to use, utilize inexpensive materials, and not reliant on other machines or technologies.
-The result is the ability to create, from scratch, new devices, by non-technologists, close to the individual who will be the user of that device.
-The fact that one can iterate quickly and inexpensively on a device in close proximity to the end user enables the design process to be a cooperative one between the service provider (e.g., therapist, caregiver, teacher) and the service recipient (the individual with disabilities).
+Now combine that inherent characteristic of the 3D-printing process with the fact that the printers themselves are cheap, easy to use, involve inexpensive materials, and are not reliant on other machines or technologies.
+The result is the ability of non-technologists to create, from scratch, new devices.
+That work can be done close to the individual who will be the user of the device.

 Given that foundation, read on to learn more about 3D printing.
 Look at the following list and jump in at the first topic you’re unfamiliar with – then read on from there.